Same Love: Music video

 The music video for "Same Love", directed by Ryan Lewis and Jon Jon Augustavo and produced by Tricia Davis, debuted on Lewis's YouTube account on October 2, 2012, and accumulated 350,000 views 24 hours after its debut.
 The video, spanning decades, depicts the life of the main character and the same-sex partner with whom he falls in love, including the social conflicts which befall them in relation to their sexual orientation, their eventual marriage, and the death of one of the partners in old age.
 The wedding of the main couple was filmed at All Pilgrims Christian Church in Seattle.
 Macklemore and Mary Lambert cameo in non-speaking roles in the video.
+The casting for the video was done by Daniel Torok.

 The description of the video links to the website of Music4Marriage.org, an initiative to encourage musical support for Washington State Referendum 74; the organization dissolved after its passage.

 The video received the 2013 MTV Video Music Award for Best Video with a Message.

 Live performances

 On October 30, 2012, Macklemore, Ryan Lewis and Mary Lambert appeared on The Ellen DeGeneres Show performing the single "Same Love".

 It was performed live on Comedy Central's The Colbert Report on May 1, 2013.
 It was performed live at the 2013 MTV Video Music Awards on August 25, 2013 with Jennifer Hudson joining Macklemore, Lewis and Lambert on stage.

-Irish rock band Kodaline covered the song on BBC Radio 1's Live Lounge in 2013.

 The song was performed during the 56th Grammy Awards where Macklemore, Lewis, and Lambert were joined onstage by Queen Latifah who oversaw and officiated the weddings of 33 same-sex and opposite-sex couples.
 Towards the end of the performance, Madonna joined in with a rendition of her song "Open Your Heart".

-"Same Love" was performed live in Abu Dhabi on April 25, 2014, as part of their concert.

-The song was also performed live at FM4 Frequency Festival on August 22, 2014.

-The song was performed during the 2017 National Rugby League Grand Final in Sydney, Australia.
+The song was later performed during the 2017 National Rugby League Grand Final in Sydney, Australia.
 Several conservative politicians actively opposing marriage equality in Australia criticized the decision to include the song prior to the performance.
 Macklemore responded to the criticism by promising to "go harder".

-The song also appears in the closing credits of the HBO documentary Valentine Road, where openly gay student Larry King was murdered by Brandon McInerney.
-The film narrates about bullying and sexual diversity in schools.